Ulysses Simpson Wiggins: Death and legacy

-Ulysses Wiggins suffered a cerebral vascular accident in 1964, but after partially recovering, he continued with his regular work schedule.
-Two years later, Wiggins suffered a stroke, after which he was hospitalized.
+Ulysses Wiggins had a cerebral vascular accident in 1964, but after partially recovering, he continued with his regular work schedule.
+Two years later, Wiggins had a stroke, after which he was hospitalized.
 He was a patient at Cooper Hospital from the time of his stroke on March 26, to his death on April 8, 1966.
 Wiggins was survived by his wife, Alice, and was buried in Sunset Memorial Park in Pennsauken.

 After Ulysses Wiggins's death, several places in Camden were named in his honor.
 On November 2, 1969, the Bergen Square School was renamed for Dr. Wiggins, "in honor of a leader in the city's black community."
 The Ulysses S. Wiggins Elementary School is located at the corner of 4th and Mount Vernon Streets in Camden.

 In the early 1970s, the Paul Robeson Library at Rutgers University-Camden created the Ulysses S. Wiggins Collection with books, journals, and newspapers focusing on African Americans and Africa.
 Wiggins Waterfront Park located in Camden at Riverside Drive and Martin Luther King Boulevard is named for Ulysses Wiggins.